History of The Musical Stage

 by John Kenrick

 (The images below are thumbnails click on them to see larger versions.)

 New York's exploding population was also enjoying increased mobility.
 In 1904, the city opened its first underground commuter railroad lines.
-Thanks to these "subways," tens of thousands living far from the theatre district could catch a Broadway show and still sleep in their own beds.
+Thanks to this extensive system of "subways," tens of thousands living miles away from the theatre district could catch a Broadway show and still sleep in their own beds.
 Add in the ever-increasing numbers of tourists who came into the city by rail and steamship, and Broadway had an expanded audience base that could support more productions and longer runs than ever before.

-The original sextet – Daisy Green, Marjorie Relyea, Vaughn Texsmith, Margaret Walker, Agnes Wayburn, and Marie Wilson – inspired all sorts of publicity.
-Some theatre historians have perpetuated the claim that all six married millionaires, but no one has ever documented this.
-Everyone was fascinated by these chorines.
-When chorus boys from a neighboring theatre took to peeking into the sextet's dressing rooms, the girls retorted with cascades of seltzer.
+The original Broadway sextet (Daisy Green, Marjorie Relyea, Vaughn Texsmith, Margaret Walker, Agnes Wayburn, and Marie Wilson) inspired all sorts of publicity.
+Some theatre historians have perpetuated the press agent's claim that all six married millionaires, but it is difficult to verify this.
+Everyone was fascinated by these chorines, who's elegant stage gowns were nothing like the reveling tights usually seen on show girls.
+When chorus boys from a neighboring theatre took to peeking into the sextet's dressing rooms, the girls defended their honor by dousing the boys with icy cascades of seltzer.

-Florodora was revived on Broadway in 1902, 1905 and 1920.
-The last production updated the material, with the sextet appearing as flappers.
+Florodora had such lasting popularity that it was revived on Broadway in 1902, 1905 and 1920.
+The final production updated the action, with the sextet dressed as Jazz Age flappers.